 My 3 and 5 year old really wanted to know what we were waiting on.
 So after every step, I ended up explaining in detail what was coming next, and what the doctor and nurses were probably doing while we were waiting.

 Tips for getting out as fast as possible

 First off, my pediatrician rocks.
 She doesn’t make me feel rushed, wants to play with my kids and never makes me feel bad when I’m 6 months behind on shots.
-However, the last visit my kids were starting to melt down, interrupt, and I couldn’t concentrate at all.
+However, my kids are usually melting down by the time she gets there, and I can’t concentrate much at all.

 For example, I brought my mama to my third baby’s two week check up (so nice to have extra hands with 3 kids!) and had to prep her to please let me do ALL the talking.
 Mostly, because I know she will chat it up and all I wanted was to get in and out as fast as possible.
 It felt like a rude request but the desperation was real.

 For some fun waiting activities that you can take in busy bags like band aids, a magnifying glass, and more check out this post called 18 waiting games to pass the time with kids from the blog The Pragmatic Parent.
 There are some fun ideas there I will try next time!

 How have your waits been at the doctor’s office or other waiting rooms?
 Let me know any tips you have in the comments!
 We have plenty of waiting to do in the future and I could use all the tips 🙂

 You may also love: Routine for an 18 month old with siblings at home